ASTHA193/calculator/README.md

 # calculator
-A sample C programming code for a real time calculator application program is given below.
+A sample C programming code for a real time calculator application program is given below .
 This program will perform the below calculator operations-
 Addition,
 Subtraction,
 Multiplication ,